tomcl/HowToUseGitTJWC/README.md

 Most of the Git guides on the web are either quick and operational - making what is really happening obscure - or very complex.
 This guide attempts to be operational first, while also giving insight and explaining deeper issues.
-Read it if you know nothing about git, or have used it but don't really understand what is going on.
+Read it if you are technically minded and either know nothing about git, or have used it but don't really understand what is going on.
 The key principle is to explain the simplest use cases in detail suppressing more complex options in commands.
-Broadly speaking, you should read it linearly: Typical operations and concepts are explained first, then typical workflows are explained.
+Broadly speaking, you should read this document linearly: Typical operations and concepts are explained first, then typical workflows are explained.
 The later parts are not needed for normal git usage.

 Before starting a collaborative git project, make sure that you read the workflows and particularly [avoiding disasters](#avoiding-disasters).
-If you would like a more extensive guide to git I recommend the excellent Atlassian [set of guides](https://www.atlassian.com/git/tutorials).
+If you would like a more extensive operational guide to git I recommend the excellent Atlassian [set of guides](https://www.atlassian.com/git/tutorials).

 Git can be used via the command line (best for complex operations) or one of the many GUIs.
 This guide mostly assumes you use Github desktop which is very limited but has the merit of extreme simplicity and smooth operation for typical use cases.
 See the [Tools](#tools) section for information on other tools, and if you want to do complex git operations try a good complex GUI: it will help, but only when you understand how git works (perhaps by reading this guide).

 This guide assumes the use of Github to host cloud repositories but applies equally well to any other cloud provider, e.g. [Atlassian](https://www.atlassian.com/software/bitbucket).

-##### Why are there so many git guides?
+##### Why are there so many Git Guides?

-Git workflows are used _at an abstract level_ where the implementation is mostly hidden, and everyone contributing to a Git project must understand the do's and don'ts at this level.
+Git workflows are used _at an abstract level_ where the implementation is mostly hidden, and everyone contributing to a shared Git project must understand the do's and don'ts at this level.
 Unfortunately, the operations needed don't make much sense and seem like magic without a more detailed understanding of the implementation.
 So many people will say: _I've read many git guides but I still don't get it_.
+This common feeling leads them to write YAG (Yet Another Guide).

 In the description below: